kign/c4wa/etc/doc/language.md

 They come in the forms of `built-in functions` and `built-in libraries`.

 **Built-in functions** are typically such that could be directly mapped to WASM instructions (in other words, they are _inline_ functions).
-We give full list further down in the documentation.
+There is a full list further down in the documentation.

 **Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the generated files.
 They don't become available unless explicitly "linked" with `-l<library name>` command line option.
-Basically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are embedded into compiler JAR.
+Technically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are embedded into compiler JAR.

 Note that functions provided by libraries still need to be declared as `extern` before usage;